M-o-a-T/moat-kv/docs/source/command_line.rst

 use ``server.bind_default.port=57589`` (or your own port number) to change it from the default of ``27589``, or use a configuration file.

-.. option:: -h, --host <address>

-   The Serf server's IP address.
-The default is ``localhost``.

-   This option is available in the configuration file as ``server.serf.host``.

-.. option:: -p, --port <port>

-   The TCP port to connect to.
-The Serf default is 7373.

-   This option is available in the configuration file as ``server.serf.port``.

 .. option:: -l, --load <file>

    Pre-load the saved data from this file into the server before starting it.